-We recommend the Chaco for most goals and purposes since Chaco is comfortable, supportive, reliable and durable.
-So if you’re looking for a great all-round hiking sandal, the Chaco Z Sport is a great starting point.
+We recommend the Chaco for most goals and purposes since Chaco is comfortable, supportive, reliable, and durable.
+So if you’re looking for a great all-around hiking sandal, the Chaco Z Sport is a great starting point.

 Hikers that need optimal comfort levels are better off with something like the Ecco Yucatan while those on a budget may find that the Teva Katavi provides the best bang for their buck.

 The Xero Z Trail sandals are probably your best bet if you don’t have an ounce to spare in your pack and the Keen Newport H2 offers the best toe protection on rugged terrains.